oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

 {{% /notice %}}

 For production use cases, Oracle recommends using a load balancer with ingress path routing rules and SSL port to access the WebLogic Server Administration Console.
+To verify that your load balancer, NodePort, or kubectl port-forward setup is working as expected, see [Test]({{< relref "/managing-domains/accessing-the-domain/admin-console#test" >}}).

 #### Deploy a load balancer with ingress path routing rules for non-SSL port and SSL port.